 Switch paid an "impact fee" of \$27 million to NV Energy.
-This enabled Switch to become an unbundled purchaser of energy in Nevada, allowing the company to pursue openmarket alternatives for procuring and purchasing renewable power at a reduced cost.
-This additional flexibility in energy procurement allowed Switch to recoup its \$27 million impact fee expense within less than two years of operations, and has resulted in over \$47 million of total power-related cost savings as of December 2021.
+This enabled Switch to become an unbundled purchaser of energy in Nevada, allowing the company to pursue open-market alternatives for procuring and purchasing renewable power at a reduced cost.
+This additional flexibility in energy procurement allowed Switch to recoup its \$27 million impact fee expense within less than two years of operations, and has resulted in over \$73.7 million in total power-related cost savings as of December 2023.

-As this savings is shared with our clients, we believe our ability to offer 100% green energy compared to our peers provides a unique competitive advantage for Switch.
-As enterprise clients continue to focus more acutely on their own sustainability initiatives, we believe our market leadership in low-cost renewable power will prove to be increasingly critical in the years to come.
+As this savings is shared with our clients, our ability to offer 100% green energy compared to our peers provides a unique competitive advantage for Switch.
+As enterprise clients continue to focus more acutely on their own sustainability initiatives, our market leadership in low-cost renewable power will prove to be increasingly critical in the years to come and allow them to meet or accelerate their own corporate ESG goals.

-In addition to the ongoing competitive and financial benefits described above, Switch also receives energy efficiency rebates annually from our local utility providers.
-The company is able to qualify for these rebates because of the reduced energy usage associated with our patented and customized data center equipment, including air handling units, power distribution systems, and overall efficiency of our designs and processes.
+In addition to the ongoing competitive and financial benefits described above, Switch receives energy efficiency rebates annually from our local utility providers.
+The company is able to qualify for these rebates because of the reduced energy usage associated with our patented and customized data center equipment, including air handling units, power distribution systems and overall efficiency of our designs and processes.